 Many small-to-medium sized enterprises (SMEs) get by just fine focusing solely on the present and the future, without ever paying much attention to the analysis of the past – that is, until it’s time to file taxes or handle other accounting procedures.
 However, to graduate to a large international corporation it is almost mandatory that some level of analysis is being conducted and heeded on a daily, weekly, monthly, and/or quarterly basis.
 In fact, this analysis typically becomes the backbone of company conferences and improvement projects within larger companies.
-Thus, even if your company is a modest SME at the moment, for the sake of advancement and expansion it makes sense to practice business analytics for a more professional and effective corporate approach.
+Thus, even if your company is a modest SME at the moment, for the sake of advancement and expansion it makes sense to practice Knowledge Management System in business analytics for a more professional and effective corporate approach.

 1. Refining and Optimizing Processes